Virtual Hearings

 A virtual Children’s Hearing is a Hearing that takes place online.
 Where people cannot attend in person, we are using technology to help people participate in their Children’s Hearing using their smartphone, tablet or computer.
 In a virtual Hearing you can participate and see and hear what is being said.

-Yes, some face to face Children’s Hearings are still taking place, but most of them are taking place virtually If you are attending a virtual Hearing, you will be sent a letter (sometimes called a Hearing notification) from the Reporter.
+Yes, face to face Children’s Hearings are still taking place, but some of them are taking place virtually If you are attending a virtual Hearing, you will be sent a letter (sometimes called a Hearing notification) from the Reporter.
 The letter will tell you when it is happening and will include information to help you prepare for it.

 We need to use a secure platform to keep you and your information safe.